Syria’s Civil War Is Ending. But The War For Syria Is Just Beginning.

 Russia intervened in Syria to help prop up a longtime ally and undermine the credibility of the West.
 The assumption that Russia now owns Syria and was in control of the battlefield has given policymakers in Western capitals a way of putting the conflict on the back burner.
 Even opposition figures who once scoffed at any communications with Moscow now accept its role.

-“We are aware that the Russians are the strongest in the Syrian crisis, and we are keen to communicate with them because we have reached the stage of dividing up power in Syria,” said Alice Mufrih, a Syrian opposition activist now based in Germany.
+“We are aware that the Russians are the strongest in the Syrian crisis, and we are keen to communicate with them because we have reached the stage of dividing up power in Syria,” said Alise Mofrej, a Syrian opposition activist now based in Germany.
 “This war is no longer the war of the Syrians now.”

 Israel Prime Minister Benjamin Netanyahu was on the phone with Russian President Vladimir Putin on Saturday, likely to urge him to rein in Iran, which has become a junior partner in the Kremlin’s Syria gambit.
 Netanyahu has accused Iran of deploying allied militias along its Syrian frontiers and establishing missile factories aimed at producing weapons to target Israel.